GaganRao01/Gemini-Deep-Research/README.md

 ---

+> ⚠️ **Disclaimer**
+> This is a personal project where I attempted to replicate Google's Gemini Deep Research workflow.
+While not a perfect reproduction and still a work in progress, it was a great hands-on learning experience exploring Gemini APIs, web scraping, and structured AI report generation.
+Contributions, suggestions, and improvements are always welcome!

+---

 ## 📖 Overview

 **Gemini Deep Research** is a powerful, autonomous research system that leverages Google's Gemini LLM to generate comprehensive, detailed reports on any topic.
 It performs deep web research and produces well-cited, structured, and academically rigorous reports.